taskdotio/docs/task.md

 ## Breakdown of a Task

-You can add tasks via the mobile application or website - but in all cases a task follow the rules laid out when you add tasks via the API using our standard JSON:
+You can add tasks via the mobile application or website - but in all cases a task is defined best using our standard JSON format.
+This is how you would add a task via our API.

+The building blocks of the Task JSON are:

+- The main task details such as name, time outs, regional information, how it gets processed and by who
+- The way in which a task will get processed using our component library -- Within the "processing_components" property one or more components may be defined

+Here is an example:

 ```javascript
 {